-The experimental flume can be inclined continously to simulate a slope and to establish a uniform flow with constant discharge depth.
+The inclination of the experimental flume can be finely adjusted to allow simulation of slope and to create a uniform flow at a constant discharge depth.

-A large varietey of models, i.e. weirs, pillars, flow-measuring flumes or a wave generator, are available as accessories and enable an extensive range of experiments.
-Most of these models are screwed quickly and safely to the bottom of the experimental section.
+A wide selection of models, such as weirs, piers, flow-measuring flumes or a wave generator are available as accessories and ensure a comprehensive programme of experiments.
+Most models are quickly and safely bolted to the bottom of the experimental section.